- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999.

 As I have said previously, I’m excited about the Innovation Agenda (IA) and believe it holds much promise to prepare our students for the rigors of high school and prepare them for college or career success.
 The IA is necessary to close the persistent achievement gap and improve academic achievement for all our students.
 I like the concept of transitions into K-5, 6-8, and 9-12 schools with each transition expecting more from our students and our system.
 Our smaller middle schools with fewer than 300 children allow for better and focused management that should result in significant achievement.

 The IA, however, has proven to be a major undertaking.
-In its fourth year we have some valuable experience behind us, have provided additional budgetary supports, a lot of professional development for staff and leadership and are prepared to move forward with some optimism.
+In its fifth year we have some valuable experience behind us, have provided additional budgetary supports, a lot of professional development for staff and leadership and are prepared to move forward with some optimism.
 Many of our upper school teachers are working long and hard and need to be supported.
-The Superintendent is committed in his last year to making the IA a significant priority.
-Leadership has to be more proactive in its decision making and the school committee needs to encourage him and back him in these decisions.
+Our new Superintendent must be more proactive in its decision making and the school committee needs to encourage him and back him in these decisions.
 And it is critical that we engage and respect parents voice in this process.